root-foundation/root/tokens/@homan.md

 +=============================================================+
 ```

-_(I do not currently hold equity in any company, nor do I hold any personal or network tokens — RootNet has not yet launched.)_
+_(I do not currently hold equity in any company, nor do I hold any personal or network tokens on RootNet)_

 I certify that this information is accurate, and will be updated within 24 hours of any change.